-Research shows that about 80% of data breaches in the UK result from human error.
+Research shows that about 82% of data breaches in the UK involve a human element, including errors and misuse.
 These data breaches are part of a category known as accidental exposure, including inadequate security measures.

 With tough penalties under the GDPR, there has never been a bigger incentive for businesses to get data security right and mitigate the risk of data breaches.

 We have 10 simple tips that will help to improve your data security.